bitmakerla/estela/docs/estela/web.md

 ---
 layout: page
 title: Web
-parent: Estela
+parent: estela
 ---

-# Estela Web
+# estela Web

 This project is created using [React Framework](https://reactjs.org/) (along with [Ant Design](https://ant.design/)) and Typescript.
-This module implements a user-friendly environment that communicates with the Estela API and lets you manage your spiders and scraping projects.
+This module implements a user-friendly environment that communicates with the estela API and lets you manage your spiders and scraping projects.

 ## Local Setup

 Set `.env.local` using the `.env.local.example` file where:
-- `REACT_APP_API_BASE_URL`: The base API URL where the Estela API is deployed.
+- `REACT_APP_API_BASE_URL`: The base API URL where the estela API is deployed.

 To run the app, use `yarn install`.
 Then, you can:
 - Run in dev mode, use `yarn dev`.